 Life is not black and white, or to put it into the digital age, it’s rarely about binary choices.
 Complex problems don’t normally have simple answers.
 And that is why I have a problem with ‘Artificial Intelligence’ at events.
 People seem to think it is going to be a magic way to make them better, more targeted and therefore more successful.
 It isn’t.

 AI is really good at finding patterns.
 But if you really look for a pattern that isn’t there, you’ll probably find it.
 Analysis of our Pay per Click account once reported that since no leads had ever been generated on the 12th of any month in the last two years we should turn off our ads on that day every month.
 Because no one ever searches for Event Technology on the 12th of the month, do they?

-AI in events should replace processes, not thought.
-It might point towards areas that are worth exploring, but it should be advisory, not definitive.
+AI might point towards areas that are worth exploring, but it should be advisory, not definitive.
 The amount of data at even large events means that any results or conclusions still need the eye and mind of the Event Professional to give them the context they need.
 Fortunately experience and common sense cannot be replaced by technology – yet…

 Facebook’s AI translation system recently managed to get an innocent Palestinian construction worker arrested and interrogated by Israeli police.
 He posted a picture of himself next to his bulldozer with the words ‘Good morning’ in Arabic.
-This ‘intelligently’ got translated as ‘Attack now’ in Hebrew resulting in a bit of an ordeal for him at the hands of the Israelis until someone who actually spoke Arabic looked at the original post.
+Artificial ‘intelligence’ translated this into Hebrew as ‘Attack now’ resulting in a bit of an ordeal for him until someone who actually spoke Arabic looked at the original post…

 So let’s see technology as a labour and/or time-saving device, let’s not blindly follow any recommendations it suggests.
 We should use it to make our events more personal, not more robotic.